labiybafakh/WRS2023/README.md

 # WRS2023
 This code is used to compete at World Robot Summit 2023, Japan.
 On the customer interaction task, we try to handle the number of queue by using a robot as a cashier and use the robot to bring back the cancellation product to its shelf.
 2 Camera were used to monitor the queue and the object that will be returned.
+This project uses ROS.

-# Install some packages required
+## 1. Install some packages required
-## 1. Seed Solution R7 ROS.
+### 1. Seed Solution R7 ROS.
 This repository is not standalone, it needs [Seed Solution R7 ROS](https://github.com/seed-solutions/seed_r7_ros_pkg) repository.

 Copy the map.pgm and map.yaml inside maps folder in this repository to the seed_r7_navigation/maps/ folder.